sebivenlo/esd-2024-terraform/Retake.md

 ## Terraform vs OpenTofu differences
 Since OpenTofu is fork of terraform and uses also the terraform eco system there are only few differences:
 - OpenTofu Project was launched as a free alternative to Terraform after Terraform changed to BSL license.
-It mirrows terraform as fork but has not the BSL license restrictions.
+It mirrors terraform as fork but has not the BSL license restrictions.
+- While terraform is controlled by HashiCorp,OpenTofu's development is completly Community-driven.
+It has his independent roadmap and its aiming for a transparent model.
+- For Command & Syntax, OpenTofu uses the opentofu CLI but mirrors Terraform syntax and modules
 - OpenTofu has its own encryption of the status files, which is not the case with Terraform.

 Here a minimal configuration how to use the encryption: